-In triggered DELAY mode the first trigger unit, used for triggering in undelayed time base mode, starts the delay time as in "del" mode.
+In "dTr" (triggered DELAY) mode the first trigger unit, used for triggering in undelayed time base mode, starts the delay time as in "del" mode.
 After the delay time has elapsed the delay time base must be triggered by the second trigger unit, to start and unblank the trace.
-The latter requires suited instrument settings (LEVEL, SLOPE) to enable triggering.
+The latter requires suitable instrument settings (LEVEL, SLOPE) to enable triggering.

-Note: The trigger indicator LED (TR) [10] only indicates the trigger condition of the first trigger unit.
+Note: The trigger indicator LED (TR) (10) only indicates the trigger condition of the first trigger unit.
 It may be lit although the trigger conditions for the second time base are not met and the trace remains blanked.

-As in "del" mode the DEL.POS [21] control can still be used.
+As in "del" mode the DEL/TR.
+POS.
+(21) control can still be used.
 In contrast to complex signals the effect of this function may not be noticed with simple repetitive signals as the trigger point 'hops' from cycle to cycle, each being the same.

-[24] Z ON/OFF VAR. - Pushbutton with two functions.
+(24) Z ON/OFF VAR.
+Pushbutton with two functions.